From Genesis 37-47.

-Joseph’s dreams are at the heart of this story.
+Joseph’s dreams are at the heart of this story recorded in the Bible.
 The dreams come from God and are about his future.
 Everything that happens to him contributes to their eventual fulfillment.
 It all starts in Hebron, the place of the family’s encampment.

 Jacob settled in the land of Canaan.
 He had children from both Leah and Rachel.
 Joseph was one of his twelve sons and had a younger brother named Benjamin, who was the only other child of Rachel.
 Joseph therefore had many half-brothers.